mountain-pass/waychaser/README.md

   - [ ] add support for more general `_links`
   - [ ] add support for curies and curied `_links`
   - [ ] add support for `_links` in `_embedded` resources
+- [ ] add 404 equivalent for when trying to invoke a relationship that doesn't exist
 - [ ] add support for Siren
 - [ ] add tests for authenticated requests
 - [ ] upgrade webpack
   - [ ] or investigate using https://rollupjs.org/guide/en/ instead
   - [ ] or https://github.com/parcel-bundler/parcel
-- [ ] fix struture of package so we get better jsdoc linting
+- [ ] fix structure of package so we get better jsdoc linting
 - [ ] refactor browserstack test run to use single tunnel when running locally
 - [ ] add tests for abort
 - [ ] add tests for different types of error responses (maybe use https://hapi.dev/module/boom/api/?v=9.1.1)